From the First to the Last Stone

 The final interior design is characterized by concrete pillars with a natural stone look.

 The interior is also taking shape.
-The characteristic mushroom-head pillars of the baggage claim are already in place.
+These striking mushroom-shaped pillars have already been installed in the baggage claim area.

 The supports for the marketplace’s ceiling are precisely positioned.